PhrygianGates/cs188/README.md

-# cs188
+# Berkeley cs188
-my homework and projects of cs188
+my homework and projects of Berkeley cs188 Fall 2018